 Superior manages its portfolio of companies from its corporate office, which is responsible for carrying out strategy, allocating capital, making acquisitions and divestitures, managing risk and succession planning.

-The 35 employees at head office include executive management, treasury, legal, tax, financial reporting, business development, risk and compliance, investor relations and corporate secretarial functions.

-Each business is managed by a strong, experienced team that is compensated to maintain and grow cash flow and achieve financial performance.
+The 38 employees at head office include executive management, treasury, legal, tax, financial reporting, business development, risk and compliance, investor relations, information technology, business transformation and corporate secretarial functions.
+Each business is managed by a strong, experienced team that is compensated to maintain and grow cash flow, achieve financial performance and to meet certain sustainability objectives.